- Home

 Where to Get More Information

 Information about California’s mandatory commercial recycling requirements is available from the California Department of Resources Recycling and Recovery (CalRecycle).
-Information on recycling resources for business and industry is available from the California Department of Resources Recycling and Recovery (CalRecycle).
+Information on recycling resources for businesses and industries is available from the California Department of Resources Recycling and Recovery (CalRecycle).
 Mid Valley Disposal conducts the City of Chowchilla's local recycling program.
-Call them at (559) 665-3099 for recycling information.
+Call them at (559) 237-9425 for recycling information.

 Information for Apartment Owners-Managers

-It is important that both apartment managers and tenants understand the State of California requirements to recycle, including which materials can be recycled and where to place them for collection.
+It is important that both apartment managers and tenants understand the State of California's recycling requirements, including which materials can be recycled and where to place them for collection.

 - State law requires multifamily communities with five or more units to recycle.

-- State law requires apartment owners to offer recycling services and residents to recycle.
-Apartment owners may require tenants to recycle.
+- State law requires apartment owners to offer recycling services and for residents to recycle, and apartment owners may require tenants to recycle.

 - Consider placing the flyers in areas such as laundry rooms or at garbage collection locations.